HaoRyuZark/Programming/SQL/SQL.md

 SELECT name FROM suppliers;
 ```

-The query above will return a leist of all the names from both customers and suppliers.
+The query above will return a list of all the names from both customers and suppliers.

 ---

 ## Joins

-They are used to combine rows from two or more tables based on a related column between them.
+They are used to combining rows from two or more tables based on a related column between them.

 - **INNER JOIN**: only matching rows
 - **LEFT JOIN**: all left table + matches